 Food For The Poor in Dominica

 Food For The Poor works with two primary partners in Dominica, Care of The Elderly Inc. and R.E.A.C.H.
+(Reaching Elderly Abandoned Citizens Housebound).
 An important component of our work is assistance through Gifts In Kind.
-Key support includes:
+The charity supports these organizations by providing the following.

 - Hygiene and personal care items